 I knew a little of her history when we purchased her back in 2000, but hopefully this page may fill in some missing links and also add to the great story behind this amazing bus nicknamed Marina.

-Article written by Roger Busby for: Warships International Review 2001
+By Roger Busby for: Warships International Review 2001

 Roger Busby: Tells the extraordinary story of the London Routemaster Bus (RM1357 Reg No: 357 CLT) that became a submarine.